CyberKaps/syncDraw/README.md

 - ✅ Text input with customizable size
 - ✅ Visual feedback for active tools
 - ✅ Back to home navigation
+- ✅ Zoom in/out with mouse wheel
+- ✅ Pan canvas with Shift + Drag
+- ✅ Zoom controls UI (buttons)
+- ✅ Mini-map for canvas overview
+- ✅ Viewport indicator on mini-map
+- ✅ Click mini-map to navigate
+- ✅ Reset zoom with keyboard shortcut (Ctrl+0)
+- ✅ Zoom range: 10% to 500%

 ### Real-time Collaboration
 - ✅ WebSocket-based synchronization